-Since the implementation of the Moving Forward service changes in September of 2015, several adjustments have been made to address performance issues encountered with some of the routes.
-The adjustments were specifically to address issues in the area of on-time performance.
-The most significant changes occurred in January of 2017, and the performance of the service will be evaluated over the FY 2018 plan year.
+This will be the biggest change in service since the implementation of the Moving Forward service changes in September of 2015.
+These adjustments were especially to address issues in the area of on-time performance.
+The most significant changes occurred in January of 2017, and the performance of the current service will continue to be evaluated over the FY 2020 plan year.
 Critical connections with Cherriots fixed-route service and connections with other regional transit providers will continue to be monitored and adjusted, as needed, to ensure maximum usefulness of the service.